South Winds

 – First presented as an installation at the Galerie de l’UQAM, 0ctober 20 to November 25, 2006.

 – First performed at VOLT-AA, December 4, 2002.
-Series curated by Eric Mattson for Oral.
+Series curated by Eric Mattson.

 – Excerpt from live recording published on audio compilation VOLT-AA 2xCD (Oral).